ongbw/UncNLPTestSet.jl/README.md

 julia> using UncNLPTestSet.jl
 ```

-Until a stable version has been released, it is best to regularly update your version of the package after you declaration:
+Until a stable version has been released, when ```julia using UncNLPTestSet``` it is best to first update your version of the package:

 ```julia
 julia> Pkg.update("UncNLPTestSet.jl")